marciof/Eon/specification/specification.md

 ## `load`

 ```
-(load module:List): Text
+(load module:List): Function
 ```

-A function that loads a module by pathname.
+A function that loads a module by pathname, and returns it as a function.

 A pathname is a list of zero or more names, ending with the module name.